Barnacl437/HELOS/README.md

 # HELOS
 A FreeDOS modding with the inspiration of an operating system called 'HEL OS' from the game [High Entropy: Challenges](https://store.steampowered.com/app/1389630/High_Entropy_Challenges/).
 Just for fun, and I think I gotta beat this game.

-(It used to be private, but I opened the repository on 11/19/2022 for any attention toward this repo.)
+(It used to be private, but I opened the repository on 11/19/2022 for any attention toward this repo.
+And yeah, up to now there ain't any attention yet.
+Phew.)

 ## More about this (```osinfo``` content)
  This is a recovered copy of HEL OS in the game High Entropy: Challenges, after an information collection.